RealHarshThakur/blog/content/post/career.md

 ## Time is a scarce resource
 As Paul Krugman said, "Productivity isn't everything, but in the long run it is almost everything".
+Everyone heard this and it sounds a cliche but practically, people make up these excuses.

 ### Oh, but I plan for masters abroad!